This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of the pneumococcal vaccine:

 The area where the vaccine was given may be red, tender, or swollen.
 You may get a fever and have muscle pain.
 You may still get pneumococcal disease, even after you get the vaccine.
+Rarely, you may develop severe shoulder pain that lasts longer than 2 days.
 You may have an allergic reaction to the vaccine.
 This can be life-threatening.
-Women should get the vaccine before they become pregnant, if possible.
-Talk to your healthcare provider about risks to you or your baby if get the vaccine while you are pregnant.

 Call 911 for any of the following: